TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Appendix

 \item[\textbullet] \textbf{MBPP} evaluates programming competence through entry-level Python functions requiring implementation based on textual specifications and test case verification.
 It contains 974 crowd-sourced programming problems with functional correctness validation, including a core subset of author-curated solutions with manual quality assurance.

 \item[\textbullet] \textbf{SimpleToM} is designed to evaluate whether LLMs can implicitly apply Theory of Mind (ToM) reasoning to predict behavior and judge the rationality of observed actions in social scenarios.
-It consists of concise, diverse stories followed by three questions that assess different levels of ToM reasoning: predicting a character's mental state, forecasting their behavior, and judging the rationality of their actions. \end{itemize}
+It consists of concise, diverse stories followed by three questions that assess different levels of ToM reasoning: predicting a character's mental state, forecasting their behavior, and judging the rationality of their actions\footnote{ {In the SimpleTom-style dataset, data where the protagonist is unaware of hidden information is labeled as negative samples, while data where the protagonist is aware of hidden information is labeled as positive samples.
+In this paper, all SimpleToM-style data starts by generating negative samples to account for half of the dataset.
+These are then converted into positive samples using the prompts shown in Figures~\ref{fig:N_to_P}.
+The combination of positive and negative samples forms a complete dataset.}}. \end{itemize}